TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

-   root        : INFO     Jackdaws love my big sphinx of quartz. myapp.area1 : INFO     How quickly daft jumping zebras vex. myapp.area2 : WARNING  Jail zesty vixen who grabbed pay from quack. myapp.area2 : ERROR    The five boxing wizards jump quickly.
+   root        : INFO     Jackdaws love my big sphinx of quartz. myapp.area1 : INFO     How quickly daft jumping zebras vex. myapp.area2 : WARNING  Jail zesty vixen who grabbed pay kutoka quack. myapp.area2 : ERROR    The five boxing wizards jump quickly.

 and in the file you will see something like